BalaSubramaniam12007/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by:Austin Aro A
+ Developed by:BALASUBRAMAINAM L
- RegisterNumber: 24900653
+ RegisterNumber: 24901213

 module de1(a,b,c,d,e,f,g,h);
 input a,b;